Master of Science in Management

 Students interesting in transferring to USF should apply using the same process as all other graduate applicants.
 If admitted, the MS MAN advisor will review your transcripts for possible transfer credits.
 Only courses completed with a B grade or better can be considered.

-Can I email the MS MAN academic advisor with further questions?
+Can I email the MS MAN academic services administrator with further questions?

 Yes, feel free to contact Stacee Bender with additional questions, however we ask that you